Royal Enfield (England): Enfield

-The business of Enfield Autocar, that is to say the plant and stock, was sold to Birmingham's Alldays & Onions Pneumatic Engineering.
+The business of Enfield Autocar, that is to say, the plant and stock, was sold to Birmingham's Alldays & Onions Pneumatic Engineering.
 Enfield Cycle Company took over the Hunt End premises.

-In 1955, Enfield Cycle Company partnered with Madras Motors in India in forming Enfield of India, based in Chennai, and started assembling the 350cc Royal Enfield Bullet motorcycle in Madras.
+In 1955, Enfield Cycle Company partnered with Madras Motors in India to form Enfield of India, based in Chennai.
+It began assembling the 350cc Royal Enfield Bullet motorcycle in Madras.
 The first machines were assembled from components imported from England.
-Starting in 1957, Enfield of India acquired the machines necessary to build components in India, and by 1962 all components were made in India.
+Starting in 1957, Enfield of India acquired the machines necessary to manufacture components in India, and by 1962, all components were produced domestically.

-Frank Walker Smith (1888-1962), eldest son of Robert Walker Smith, joined Enfield Cycle Company in 1909.
-Appointed joint (with his father) managing director in 1914 he took over the full responsibility when his father died in 1933.
-After his death Enfield was bought by investors E & H P Smith who sold Enfield for £82,500 to Norton Villiers in 1967.
+Frank Walker Smith (1888–1962), eldest son of Robert Walker Smith, joined Enfield Cycle Company in 1909.
+Appointed joint (with his father) managing director in 1914, he took over the full responsibility when his father died in 1933.
+After his death, Enfield was bought by investors E & H P Smith, who sold Enfield for £82,500 to Norton Villiers in 1967.
 While Norton Villiers acquired 33 per cent of Enfield India the assets of Enfield's diesel engine division and pedal cycle and spares divisions were not picked up.

 Royal Enfield produced bicycles at its Redditch factory until it closed in early 1967.
 The company's last new bicycle was the 'Revelation' small wheeler, released in 1965.
-Production of motorcycles ceased in 1970 and the original Redditch, Worcestershire-based company was dissolved in 1971.
+Production of motorcycles ceased in 1970, and the original Redditch, Worcestershire-based company was dissolved in 1971.

-Royal Enfield's spare parts operation was sold to Velocette in 1967, which benefitted from the arrangement to such an extent that the company as a whole survived for another three years until their closure in early 1971.
+Royal Enfield's spare parts operation was sold to Velocette in 1967, which benefited from the arrangement to such an extent that the company as a whole survived for another three years until their closure in early 1971.
 C C Cooper, a West Bromwich metals dealer, continued to produce limited spare parts for a short time by a small team of engineers.

-Enfield of India continued producing the 'Bullet', and began branding its motorcycles 'Royal Enfield' in 1999.
+Enfield of India continued to produce the 'Bullet' and began branding its motorcycles 'Royal Enfield' in 1999.
 A lawsuit over the use of 'Royal', brought by trademark owner David Holder, was judged in favour of Enfield of India, who now produce motorcycles under the Royal Enfield name.
 The models produced and marketed in India include Cafe Racers, Cruisers, Retros and Adventure Tourers.